zweiein/openAlgo/Matlab/Functions/Elementals/README.md

 # Elementals #

-Elementals are functions that are fundamental and atomic calculations.
+Elementals are functions that are fundamental atomic calculations.

 As a general statement elementals should: